AJC-PR2021/NBARankings/README.md

 # NBARankings

 Data cleaning, analysis and statistical significance tests conducted in Google Colab.
 The Jupyter Notebook is included with all calculations ran using Python.
+Tableau workbook with visualizations included as well.

 Research Questions